 A: We have a Lifetime Warranty with all our FoldAR products!

-A: Our patented technology adds less than 2 ounces to the overall weight of the FoldAR rifle over a standard AR-15.
+A: Our patented technology adds less than 2 ounces to the overall weight compared to a standard non-folding AR-15.
 This amount of added weight is negligible for all practical purposes.

 A: Yes!
 The FoldAR platform was built around maintaining as much standardization with "mil-spec" components as possible and is compatible with most of your standardized AR-15 parts.
 The only proprietary operational parts are the upper receiver, forearm, barrel extension, gas tube, and locking lever.
 We offer parts for individuals, gunsmiths, and OEM’s who wish to assemble or turn their own barrels for acceptance into the FoldAR platform.

 A: Yes and No!
-While FoldAR did invent, design, and manufacture F&D's XAR Invicta, many upgrades and design enhancements throughout the FoldAR platform have been incorporated since, making the FoldAR a much higher quality and robust system than the XAR Invicta.
+While FoldAR did invent, design, and manufacture F&D's XAR Invicta (FoldAR's Gen-1 product), many upgrades and design enhancements throughout the FoldAR platform have been incorporated since, making the FoldAR (Gen-2 product) a much higher quality and robust system than the XAR Invicta.
 At the same time we have brought the costs down substantially from the XAR Invicta production line.

 A: The AR-10 version (short action) of the FoldAR platform will be released in late 2019, which will initially be chambered in .308 Win and 6.5 Creed for you longer-range guys!
 Be sure to subscribe to keep up with all the latest news and updates!
 We already have these prototyped and in field testing, and have shown the same flawless functional attributes as the AR-15 platform.
 FoldAR intends to develop long-action versions (338 Lapua Magnum, 300 Win Mag) in the future as well.